-RESEARCH METHOD
+RESEARCH METHODS

-Data collection
+Data Collection

 The study was conducted using a survey method.
-The sample consisted of 1500 lecturers from Malaysian Public Research universities who were selected based on stratified random sampling method.
-Three levels of strata applied were faculties, departments and job ranks.
-The questionnaire was divided into four parts: Part A (items) to obtain background information on the respondents, Section B (five items) aims at measuring the performance measurement system.
-The questionnaire on performance measurement system was adapted from Hall (2008) and Chenhall (2005).
-An example of items on performance measurement system are "The performance measurement system (PMSs) provides a broad range of performance information about different areas of the university" and "(PMSs) provides a diverse set of measures related to the key performance areas of the university".
-An instrument developed by Jeya and Mohamad Sahari (2011) was used in part C to measure teaching competency level among lecturers.
-An example of items on teaching competency includes preparing materials for teaching and facilitating student discussion in class.
-Lecturers' work performance was measured based on an instrument developed by Smeenk et al. (2009).
-Seven items on measuring lecturers' performance included teaching, supervision, research, consultation, publication, paper presentation and overall performance.
-Respondents were required to give response on a statement based on scale 1 - 7.
+Sampling consist of 1500 people lecturer from Malaysian Public Research universities were selected based on stratified random sampling method.
+The questionnaire is divided into four parts namely: Part A (items) to obtain background information on the respondents, Section B (5 items) aims at measuring the performance measurement system.
+The questionnaire on performance measurement system was adapted from the Hall (2008) and Chenhall (2005).
+Instrument developed by Jeya and Mohamad Sahari (2011) used in part C to measure competency level among lecturers.
+Lecturers' work performance was measured base on instrument developed by Smeenk et al. (2009).